jeromelesaux/martine/README.md

   -info
     	Return the information of the file, associated with -pal and -win options -iter int
-    	Iterations number to walk in tile mode (default -1) -keephigh int
+    	Iterations number to walk in roll mode (default -1) -iterx int
+    	Number of tiles on a row in the input image. (default -1) -itery int
+    	Number of tiles on a column in the input image. (default -1) -keephigh int
     	bit rotation on the top and keep pixels (default -1) -keeplow int